 We’ll be updating this page all season long so be sure to check back again for the latest deals coming from TurboTax.

 So what about those bank and credit union offers?
 Well, all those discounts from a few years ago, including our favorite TurboTax Bank of America discount, is no longer being offered.
-BofA has ended their partnership with TurboTax back at the end of 2015 (you’ll see that the discount link is gone from their “offers” tab once you login to your BofA online account).
-The partnerships at many of the other financial institutions around that time as well.
+BofA has ended their partnership with TurboTax back at the end of 2015 (you’ll see that the discount link is gone from their “offers” tab once you login to your BofA online account, although the auto-redirect link seems to still be accessible).
+The partnerships at many of the other financial institutions also ended around that time as well.

-Just so you know, in years past, TurboTax used to team up with some of the top banking and financial institutions to offer partner clients a break on their popular at home tax preparation software – Like what we’ve seen before from Bank of America.
+Just so you know, in years past, TurboTax used to team up with some of the top banking and financial institutions to offer banking clients a break on their at home tax preparation software.
+Not only was Bank of America part of the partnership but others like Citi, Wells Fargo, Chase, Sun Trust and dozens of others.
 However, probably because everyone had access to the offers anyway (and spread like wildfire on sites like Reddit), it appears that they have moved away from offering specific partner discounts and just offer a general discount for everyone from time to time.
-Plus they probably had to pay their partners a commission or some sort of fee to get exposure on partner websites or newsletters.
+Plus they probably had to pay their partners a commission or some sort of advertising fee to get exposure on partner websites or newsletters which can be costly.

 But wait… There may be another tax deal from Bank of America.

-The folks at H&R Block have picked up where TurboTax has left off.
+We’ve noticed that the folks at H&R Block have picked up where TurboTax has left off (at least they did last year).
 We’ve seen them offer Bank of America customers 10% cash back if you pay for your H&R Block tax service with a qualifying BofA credit or debit card (up to a maximum of $28.00 back).
-We haven’t seen it offered yet for the 2019 tax season but scroll down the page to see what was offered last last and where you could find it.
+Just keep in mind that this deal is not available all tax season long (UPDATE: at our last check we didn’t see it anymore).

 To search for the offer, you will need to login to your online Bank of America account.
 Once there, navigate to the “cash back deals” link in the top bar.
 It should look something like this below although it might vary depending on your client level (we have a basic account):